 REST OF THE WORLD

-For orders outside of New Zealand, Australia, UK and US.
+For orders outside of New Zealand, Australia and the US.

 Apologies for the high shipping cost, it is unavoidable sorry.